truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part1.md

 "Suppose a man needing heartwood, seeking heartwood, wandering in search of heartwood, came to a great tree standing possessed of heartwood.
 Passing over its heartwood and its sapwood, he would cut off its inner bark and take it away thinking it was heartwood.
 Then a man with good sight, seeing him, might say: 'This good man did not know the heartwood...or the twigs and leaves.
 Thus, while needing heartwood...he cut off its inner bark and took it away thinking it was heartwood.
 Whatever it was this good man had to make with heartwood, his purpose will not be 'served.'
 So too, bhikkhus, here some clansman goes forth out of faith...he lives in suffering.
 [195] This bhikkhu is called one who has taken the inner bark of the holy life and stopped short with that.

 5. "Here, bhikkhus, some clansman goes forth out of faith from the home life into homelessness, considering: 'I am a victim of birth, ageing, and death, of sorrow, lamentation, pain, grief, and despair; I am a victim of suffering, a prey to suffering.
 Surely an ending of this whole mass of suffering can be known.'
 When he has gone forth thus, he acquires gain, honour, and renown.
 He is not pleased with that gain, honour, and renown, and his intention is not fulfilled...Being diligent, he achieves the attainment of virtue.
 He is pleased with that attainment of virtue, but his intention is not fulfilled...Being diligent, he achieves the attainment of concentration.
 He is pleased with that attainment of concentration, but his intention is not fulfilled.
 He does not, on account of it, laud himself and disparage others.
 He does not become intoxicated with that attainment of concentration; he does not grow negligent and fall into negligence.
-Being diligent, he achieves knowledge and vision. ${ }^{347} \mathrm{He}$ is pleased with that knowledge and vision and his intention is fulfilled.
+Being diligent, he achieves knowledge and vision. ${ }^{347] He is pleased with that knowledge and vision and his intention is fulfilled.
 On account of it he lauds himself and disparages others thus: 'I live knowing and seeing, but these other bhikkhus live unknowing and unseeing.'
 He becomes intoxicated with that knowledge and vision, grows negligent, falls into negligence, and being negligent, he lives in suffering.

 "Suppose a man needing heartwood, seeking heartwood, wandering in search of heartwood, came to a great tree standing possessed of heartwood.
 Passing over its heartwood, he would cut off its sapwood and take it away thinking it was heartwood.
 Then a man with good sight, seeing him, might say: 'This good man did not know the heartwood...or the twigs and leaves.
 Thus, while needing heartwood...he cut off its sapwood and took it away thinking it was heartwood.
 Whatever it was this good man had to make with heartwood, his purpose will not be served.'
 [196] So too, bhikkhus, here some clansman goes forth out of faith...he lives in suffering.
 This bhikkhu is called one who has taken the sapwood of the holy life and stopped short with that.